Skip to content

 How much does a trip to Turks and Caicos cost?

 Expect $500–$1,500 per night for a quality resort on Providenciales, depending on season and property.
 Amanyara starts around $2,500.
 A private villa rental for a group can range from $1,000 to $15,000 per night.
 Dining runs $60–$150 per person at resort restaurants, less at local spots.
-A week-long trip for two typically falls between $7,000 and $20,000 including flights.
+A week-long trip for two typically falls between $12,000 and $20,000 including flights.

 Is Turks and Caicos safe for tourists?

-One of the safest destinations in the Caribbean.
+Turks and Caicos is one of the safest destinations in the Caribbean.
 Violent crime against tourists is extremely rare.
 Petty theft can occur — standard precautions apply.
 The resort areas of Providenciales, including Grace Bay and Leeward, are well-maintained and secure.
 Driving is on the left, and road conditions outside the main highway vary.

 What is the best beach in Turks and Caicos?